roman-milk/roman-milk.github.io/teacher-is-mistaken.md

   The casual tone of voice emphasised her lowly position more than a harsh demand.
 She got onto the floor, with legs spread, wondering what he would do to her.
 Without a word of warning he took hold of both arms and handcuffed them behind her back.

   She looked up at him wondering why.
 She was a compliant slave, so there was no reason to force her into anything at all.
 He pushed her face down onto the floor, and shackled her.
 Pulling her feet up she was locked into a hog-tie position.
-Report_Story #2